 Multi-vehicle accidents are known by many different names including pile-up, chain reaction or simply a multi and are defined as a vehicular accident involving many vehicles.
 They most frequently occur on high-speed routes such as freeways, and they can be one of the deadliest types of car crashes.
 There are multiple-vehicle collisions that have involved hundreds of vehicles.
+Our San Diego car accident attorneys can investigate the complexities of these cases on behalf of victims.

 A chain reaction accident generally occurs in low-visibility conditions such as fog, snow, heavy rain, hail, etc. They can also occur when drivers encounter road hazards such as construction zones or unexpected stopped traffic around a curve or at the top of a hill.

-Either because of bad weather conditions or just unexpected stopped traffic, multi-car accidents happen when one car stops and the cars behind it are unable to stop in time to avoid a collision, the cars begin to “pile-up”.
+Either because of bad weather conditions or just unexpected stopped traffic, multi-vehicle accidents happen when one car stops and the cars behind it are unable to stop in time to avoid a collision, the cars begin to “pile-up”.
 Not only can several cars in one lane be involved but if cars swerve to avoid the collision they can also hit cars in adjacent lanes.
 The number of cars involved in the collision will depend on the amount of traffic, the speed the traffic is traveling and of course the reaction time and skill of the drivers on the highway.

 One of the most severe fog-related, multi-car accidents occurred in 2002 on Interstate 710 in Los Angeles County.
 Approximately, 200 vehicles were involved in the accident.
 Highway 99 south of Fresno, an area that has frequent seasonal tule fog in the fall and winter is a common site for chain reaction pile-ups.